xapian/xapian-gsoc-proposal/proposal.rst

  - Keep in touch and get familier with the community.

 Week 2 · Catching up

  - Learn and practice the way to test and evaluate the performance of matcher
  - Track and go through the histroy and progress of targeted 3 tickets, understanding related codes.
  - Carefully review each line of key PostList.
  - Address questions and get them cleared.

 Week 3-4 · Dash Weeks for graduation preparation

- - --
+ - Follow up with irc and participate in discussions related to matcher positively.

 **Coding** (1 JUNE-2 AUG)

 Week 5-6 · Sketching

- - Draft the initial implementation plan of each optimazation idea, discuss with the community and mentor, finalize the first version of the plan.
+ - Draft the initial implementation plan of each optimazation idea, discuss with the mentors, finalize the first version of the plan.
- - Follow up with irc and participate in discussions related to matcher positively.
- - Clarify new confusions.
+ - Clarify confusions.

 Week 7-8 · Implementing idea #215
- - Implementing steps.

 Week 9-10 · Implementing idea #378
- - Implementing steps.

 Week 11-12 · Implementing idea #394
- - Implementing steps.

  Implementing Steps:

  - 1.Code as planned.
  - 2.Run and pass the test.
 Fix bugs and optimize the algorithm.
  - 3.Evaluate the improvment on performance.
  - 4.Adjust design if necessary, back to 1.
  - 5.Make PR for the changes, reply comments, adjusting codes and retest.
- - 6.Update documents if needed.
+ - 6.Update documents.

 **Reflection and Extension** (3 AUG-24 AUG)

 Week 13-14

  - Organizing the codes and the performance evaluation outcomes
  - Follow comments and keep refining.
  - Try to propose new optimazation ideas.

 Week 15-16 · Buffer Weeks

  - For implementing new optimazation ideas if everything goes well.
  - For any trouble encountered during implementing suggested 3 ideas.
  - For unexpected stalemate with graduation project.